Reverse Diffusion Sequential Monte Carlo Samplers: Related works

-Recently, \citet{he2025no} show that neural samplers typically incur heavy computational overhead and rely on specific network conditioning, compared to classical sampling methods.
+\citet{he2025no} show that many training-based methods incur heavy computational overhead compared to classical sampling methods and rely on special network preconditioning.
 For this reason, we limit our empirical comparison to training-free samplers.
 Nonetheless, an interesting direction for future work is to combine our method with training-based approaches to further enhance performance.

 \paragraph{SMC for conditional generation from diffusion models.} Beyond classical sampling tasks, SMC has been applied to conditional generation for pre-trained diffusion models \citep{trippe2022diffusion,wu2023practical,cardoso2023monte,singhal2025general}.
 While these works also combine SMC and diffusion dynamics, a key distinction is the target distribution: they sample from an existing diffusion model prior tilted with a reward function, whereas our setting involves sampling from any (unnormalized) target distribution.
 As a result, the way diffusion models are used is different, and we require distinct designs for proposals and intermediate targets in SMC.